salEZY/Polazak-BE/README.md

 # Basic Shop API

-Api created for Polazak BE Assignment.
+REST API created for Polazak BE Assignment.

 ## How to start